 Students who are unable to attend school secondary to medical issues, continue to receive instruction and related services through the home-hospital instruction program.
 Parents must enroll and submit supporting medical documentation for acceptance into HHIP.
 If a student is accepted into the HHIP program, the school-based related service provider will need to collaborate with the HHIP case manager to determine the student's schedule and if any IEP adjustments are necessary for the student while they remain in HHIP services.

-For school year 21-22, HHIP students can fall into two categories.
+HHIP students can fall into two categories.